MjolnirCommando/MineConomy/src/me/mjolnir/mineconomy/dev/readme_template.txt

 - Currencies -

-NOTE: The GUI for this is not yet fully implemented.

 You may edit the Currencies YML file in the text area and click the 'Save' button at the bottom to make changes.